Stevenapk/ParkourFlowGen/README.md

 ## Conclusion
 As you can see, the app is very diverse and practical specifically for athletes in the sport.
 It even could serve as a way for people to progress and learn different tricks and add them to their skillset since many of the links for different moves lead to full-blown tutorials.

-All in all, I hope this provides a good opportunity for growth, as well as good, funny, and creative memories for athletes and people learning.
+All in all, I hope this provides a good opportunity for growth, as well as good, funny, and creative memories for athletes and people eager to learn.